Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 myvhds --upload --collate vhds --autovhd
+  blobxfer mystorageacct container0 myvhds --upload --collate vhds --autovhd

 If the directory ``myvhds`` had two vhd files a.vhd and subdir/b.vhd, these files would be uploaded into ``container0`` under the virtual directory named